 During the lease term in Fairfax County

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in Fairfax County, the renter must allow us to enter the rental.
-Some justifiable reasons to enter rental property are to:
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Fairfax County, the tenant must allow us to enter the rental.
+Some solid reasons to access rental property are to:

 - Inspect the rental property,